PreCyz/GitDiffGenerator/README.md

 ### Params description

-_author_ - the git user who committed the code.
+_author_ - the git user who committed the code, user name from git config stored under key 'user.name'.

-_committerEmail_ - email of the user who committed the code.
+_committerEmail_ - email of the user who committed the code, user email from git config stored under key 'user.email'.

 _itemPath_ - path where file with git diff should be saved.